PennyDreadfulMTG/Penny-Dreadful-Tools/discordbot/README.md

 `!search {query}` Search for cards, using a magidex style query.

+`!spoiler` !spoiler {cardname}: Request a card from an upcoming set

 `!status` Gives the status of MTGO, UP or DOWN.

 # Developer Commands